Y-Less/y_tho/README.md

 https://github.com/Y-Less/y_tho

-It is also available through sampctl (another tool you should get) here:
+It is also available through sampctl (another tool you should get from here: http://sampctl.com/) here:

 ```bash
 sampctl package install Y-Less/y_tho